How Amazon S3 authorizes a request - Amazon Simple Storage Service

 How Amazon S3 authorizes a request

 When Amazon S3 receives a request—for example, a bucket or an object operation—it first verifies that the requester has the necessary permissions.
-Amazon S3 evaluates all the relevant access policies, user policies, and resource-based policies (bucket policy, bucket ACL, object ACL) in deciding whether to authorize the request.
+Amazon S3 evaluates all the relevant access policies, user policies, and resource-based policies (bucket policy, bucket access control list (ACL), and object ACL) in deciding whether to authorize the request.

 Note

-If the Amazon S3 permission check fails to find valid permissions, a 403 permission denied error is returned.
-See Troubleshoot Access Denied (403 Forbidden) errors in Amazon S3.
+If the Amazon S3 permission check fails to find valid permissions, an Access Denied (403 Forbidden)permission denied error is returned.
+For more information, see Troubleshoot Access Denied (403 Forbidden) errors in Amazon S3.

 2. Evaluates the resulting set of policies in the following steps.
 In each step, Amazon S3 evaluates a subset of policies in a specific context, based on the context authority.